maaaaz/jnianalyzer/README.md

 Description
 -----------
-A simple tool to help finding JNI calls in a x86/ARM disassembly listing
+A simple tool to help finding JNI calls in a x86/ARM disassembly listing.

 Originally presented here http://www.thebugmagazine.org/magazine/bug04/0x02-engenharia-reversa-em-apps-java.txt, this script has been modified in order to support both x86 syntaxes and ARM.
 Thus, it can be used for debugging/reverse engineering android native libraries.

 Features
 --------